Independence Hall: Preservation

 The original steeple was demolished in 1781 due to structural problems.
 The wings and hyphens were demolished in 1812 and replaced by larger buildings designed by architect Robert Mills and a new, more elaborate steeple designed by William Strickland, constructed in 1828.
 The north entrance was also rebuilt during this period.

-From 1802 to 1826–1827, artist Charles Willson Peale housed his museum of natural history specimens (including the skeleton of a mastodon) and portraits of famous Americans, on the second floor of the Old State House and in the Assembly Room.
+From 1802 to 1827, artist Charles Willson Peale housed his Philadelphia Museum of natural history specimens, including the skeleton of a mastodon, and portraits of famous Americans, on the second floor of the Old State House and in the Assembly Room.

 In early 1816, the Commonwealth of Pennsylvania sold the State House to the City of Philadelphia, with a contract signed by the governor.
 The deed, however, was not transferred until more than two years later.
 Philadelphia has owned the State House and its associated buildings and grounds since that time.

-In 1898, the Mills wings were removed and replaced with replicas of the originals, but the Strickland steeple was left in place.
+The city wanted to restore the building to its original state during the American Revolution in 1826.
+Using the original drawings as a guide, T. Mellon Rogers attempted a restoration.
+While the second-floor partitions were repositioned accurately enough, elements of architectural decor were highly inaccurate.
+In the Supreme Court Chamber, he removed the original entablature to lower the ceiling.
+He tore down the Mills buildings and replaced them with incorrectly proportioned imitations of the 1735 structures.
+The work of 1897–98, as the first overall restoration, happened upon but failed to record and interpret physical evidence of the past correctly.
+Today's wing buildings and arcades remain from this restoration.
+So, in 1898, the Mills wings were removed and replaced with replicas of the originals, but the Strickland steeple was left in place.

 In 1948, the building's interior was restored to its original appearance.
 Independence National Historical Park was established by the 80th U.S. Congress later that year to preserve historical sites associated with the American Revolution.
 Independence National Historical Park comprises a landscaped area of four city blocks, as well as outlying sites that include Independence Square, Carpenters' Hall (meeting place of the First Continental Congress), the site of Benjamin Franklin's home, the reconstructed Graff House (where Thomas Jefferson wrote the Declaration of Independence), City Tavern (center of Revolutionary War activities), restored period residences, and several early banks.
 The park also holds the Liberty Bell, Franklin's desk, the Syng inkstand, a portrait gallery, gardens, and libraries.
 A product of extensive documentary research and archaeology by the federal government, the restoration of Independence Hall and other buildings in the park set standards for other historic preservation and stimulated rejuvenation of old Philadelphia.
 The site, administered by the National Park Service, is listed as a World Heritage Site by UNESCO (joining only three other U.S. man-made monuments still in use, the others being the Statue of Liberty, Pueblo de Taos, and the combined site of the University of Virginia and Monticello).